 It seems that tax laws and regulations are constantly changing.
 That’s why it’s always good to meet with your CPA or financial advisor on an annual basis to talk about potential tax savings strategies as they exist under current tax rules and guidelines.
 While it’s generally best to have that meeting in November or December to beat all the IRS’s year-end deadlines, a meeting in January or February can also be extremely beneficial and potentially save you thousands of dollars.

 The tax savings strategies discussed in this report are primarily geared toward filers in the 12% to 24% income tax brackets and are strategies related to retirement contributions, investments, savings, healthcare expenses, charitable donations, and other key areas.
-But first, let’s go over some basic tax guidelines as they stand for the tax year 2023.
-Deductions & Exemptions: The standard deductions for the tax year 2023 are:
+But first, let’s go over some basic tax guidelines as they stand for the tax year 2024.1

 To continue reading, sign up!